Agreeable-f/Linux_Guide/README.md

 ## Navigating Ventoy

+#### NOTE: If you used [Rufus](#o3rufus) or [Balena Etcher](#o2etcher) you can skip to [The Live Environment](#liveenv)

 <div id='liveenv'/>

 ## The Live Environment

-The live environment is where you can use fully featured linux without having to install. as mentioned before nothing you do here will get saved.
-You'll have to install for thatl
+The live environment is where you can use fully featured linux without having to install.
+As mentioned before nothing you do here will get saved, you'll have to install for that.
+However, for the purposes of trying out linux and getting farmiliar with it, the live environment is a safe way to do so without making any commitments.

+*Most* linux installers boot into a live environment by default, simply close out of the installer or click the "Try Nix" button.

 <div id='step3'/>